jesse-wright-reasoning-honours/project-proposal/README.md

 #### Stage 3 - Development of a Lazy Reasoner (30/11/2021-15/12/2021)

 To the best of our knowledge, there are no reasoners that currently perform *Lazy* reasoning, by inferring only those facts required to answer a given [SPARQL1.1 Query](https://www.w3.org/TR/sparql11-query/).
 In this stage of our work we intend to adapt the [core of the Hylar Reasoner](https://github.com/jeswr/hylar-core) to perform lazy reasoning and create a lazy reasoning actor that can be configured with Comunica.
+This lazy reasoner will  built in the [jesse-wright-reasoning-honours](https://github.com/jesse-wright-reasoning-honours) organisation, in a repository made available under the [MIT License](https://opensource.org/licenses/MIT).

 ##### Tasks